A conditional version of the second fundamental theorem of asset pricing in discrete time: Super- and subhedging

-Corollary \ref{cor_replicable_unique_price} proved below will allow to study the martingale property of $\cE(H)$.
-It will establish that for any $t \in \{0,\dots,T\}$, the process $(\cE_s(H))_{s\geq t}$ is an $\cM_e$-martingale, if and only if $H$ is attainable at time $t$ and therefore allows to characterize the martingale property in terms of attainability.
+The previous result grants a concrete representation of the process of superhedging prices $\cE(H)$.
+As a first result, we will build a connection to appropriately generalized martingale properties of dynamic nonlinear expectations in the following lemma.
+In this regard, we call a process $Y$ an \(\cM_e\)-(super-/sub-)martingale, if it is a \(Q\)-(super-/sub-)martingale for every \(Q \in \cM_e\).
+Further on, Corollary \ref{cor_replicable_unique_price} will show that for any $t \in \{0,\dots,T\}$, the process $(\cE_s(H))_{s\geq t}$ is an $\cM_e$-martingale, if and only if $H$ is attainable at time $t$ and therefore allows to characterize the martingale property in terms of attainability.